Deep Brain Stimulation

-Norton Neuroscience Institute is a leading center for deep brain stimulation (DBS) surgery for patients in Louisville and Southern Indiana, relieving the symptoms of movement disorders such as Parkinson’s disease, essential tremor and dystonia.
+Norton Neuroscience Institute is a leading center for deep brain stimulation surgery in Louisville and Southern Indiana.
+The minimally invasive procedure can relieve the symptoms of epilepsy and movement disorders such as Parkinson’s disease, essential tremor and dystonia.

-Our board-certified and fellowship-trained specialists are experienced with deep brain stimulation and are at the forefront of new techniques that provide greater safety and better outcomes.
+Our board-certified and fellowship-trained neurosurgeons have extensive experience with deep brain stimulation and are at the forefront of new techniques that provide greater safety and better outcomes.

-1st in Louisville Area to Perform ‘Asleep’ Deep Brain Stimulation Routinely
+1st in Louisville Area to Perform Asleep DBS Routinely

-Abigail Rao, M.D., neurosurgeon with Norton Neuroscience Institute, was the first in the Louisville area to use advanced techniques that don’t require the patient to be awake during DBS surgery.
-This allows for greater patient comfort and lower surgical risks.
+Abigail J. Rao, M.D., neurosurgeon with Norton Neuroscience Institute, was the first in the Louisville area to use advanced techniques that allow the patient to be unconscious during DBS surgery.

-Patients considering DBS surgery are evaluated by our multidisciplinary team, which includes movement disorder neurologists, functional neurosurgeons and neuropsychologists, as well as physical therapists, occupational therapists and speech therapists.
+If you are considering DBS surgery, you’ll be evaluated by our multidisciplinary team, which includes movement disorder neurologists, functional neurosurgeons and neuropsychologists, as well as physical therapists, occupational therapists and speech therapists.

 Conditions We Treat With Deep Brain Stimulation